 The University of Alberta must not lose the momentum created by previous years of government funding and strategic investments in students, staff, programs, and infrastructure.
 Guided by the goals and priorities of Dare to Discover and cognizant of the national and global context in which we function, the University has identified a series of resource requests consistent with our role as Alberta's flagship university.

-The following resources needs are not included in the University's budgets and projections.
-The have been identified here as vital needs in realizing its vision and achieving its mission.
+The following resource needs are not incuded in the university's budgets and projections.
+They have been identified here as vital needs in realizing the university's vision and mission.